r2u-io/documentation/docs/introduction.md

 ---
-title: Nossas Soluções
+title:  Our Solutions
 slug: /
 ---

-### Visualizador 3D
+### 3D viewer

-Nosso visualizador 3D permite que os usuários vejam todos os ângulos do produto, tornando a compra muito mais segura e precisa.
+Our 3D viewer allows users to see all angles of the product, making a much safer and more accurate purchase

 <div>
   <p float="left">